bingbr/League-API-bot/README.md

 # League API bot
-A Discord bot that uses Riot Games API.
+A Discord bot that utilizes the Riot Games API to bring the world of League of Legends into your server.
+With this bot, you can easily access information about your favorite players and their matches, including statistics, rankings and even the weekly free champions.
+You can also set up a notification so you never miss a player's game.

-## Try it now
+## Try it now!
 ### [Add this bot to your Discord server](https://discord.com/api/oauth2/authorize?client_id=961732062782562304&permissions=2147745792&scope=bot)

 ## Commands available